hardwario/docs/tower/firmware-development/hardwario-extension-tutorial.md

 :::note

-You can use this most of the time while developing
+You can use this most of the time while developing.

 :::

 :::info

-There is a separate chapter for the [**TOWER Console**](./hardwario-tower-console.md)
+There is a separate chapter for the [**TOWER Console**](./hardwario-tower-console.md).

 :::